mafm/ledger.fs/README.md

 ```
 or this:
 ```
-> Ledger.fs examples/sample.transactions running expenses
+> Ledger.fs examples/sample.transactions running-balance expenses
       Date       Amount Balance Account                 Description
       ----       ------ ------- -------                 -----------
 2013-01-05       $98.53  $98.53 Expenses:Food:Groceries I bought some groceries and paid using the cheque account.
-2013-01-10	$156.54	 $58.01	Expenses:Motor:Fuel    	I bought some petrol, and paid using a credit card.
+2013-01-10       $58.01 $156.54 Expenses:Motor:Fuel     I bought some petrol, and paid using a credit card.
-2013-01-15	$436.96	$280.42	Expenses:Electricity   	I paid my electricity bill.
+2013-01-15      $280.42 $436.96 Expenses:Electricity    I paid my electricity bill.
 ```
 ## Getting started
 The program is currently a visual studio solution.
 You'll need something from microsoft to build it.